 - Auxiliary verbs – auxiliary verbs are verbs that do not transfer their action to an object.
 These types of verbs can be finite, but I have included them because it is important to understand them.
 The clearest example of this type of verb is from John 11:35: Jesus wept.
 Here, 'wept' is the verb but it has no direct object or it does not transfer any action.

-- Helping verbs – these types of verb "help" to complete the action of the main verb.
+- Helping verbs – these types of verbs "help" to complete the action of the main verb.
 They are usually made up of several words.
 Example: Jesus would not be tempted, but entrusted Himself to the Father.
 In this example 'would be tempted' is considered to be the full verb.
 Just saying 'Jesus tempted' would not have been sufficient.
 The helping words 'would be' were added to complete the entire idea.

 - Stative verbs – stative verbs are also called state of being verbs.
-They show a the state or condition of something.
+They show a state or condition of something.
 Example: Jesus is God in the flesh.
 Here, the word 'is' shows the state, or reality of Jesus' Deity.

 I can't stress the importance of being able to recognize the types of verbs.
-It may seem a little daunting at first, but with practice things will become much easier.
+It may seem a little daunting at first, but with practice, things will become much easier.
 This concludes the second part of the Block Diagramming Tutorial.
 Please take the quiz below to test your knowledge.

 © 2017 Steven Long